 Can manage sprints

 Is able to see all projects, edit and work on issues (but cannot manage sprints)

 Cannot edit or work on issues (read-only)

-We spend this lecture understanding how all the configurable aspects of Jira are related to each other, and how they all come together when configuring projects.
+We spend this lecture understanding how the main configurable aspects of Jira (issue types, screens, fields, workflows) are related to each other, and how they all come together when configuring projects.
 We also introduce the example that we will be covering while going through the next set of lectures.

 We are going to continue working on the new Spike issue type by creating and configuring screens that will get displayed when creating/editing/viewing a Spike issue.
 The lecture also shows you how you can assign screens to issue types, and then relate all of that back to our example project.

 One of the most essential and compelling features of Jira - we will take our first dive at building a workflow from scratch.
 This workflow will actually be used for Spike issues only and the video shows how you would go about associating workflows with issue types within a given project.